Rebecca Weinstein Bacon

 Rebecca Weinstein Bacon is a litigation partner in our Chicago office.
 She has a broad litigation practice with a focus on pharmaceutical products liability, consumer class actions, and commercial disputes for Fortune 50 companies.
 Rebecca excels at identifying, assessing and implementing legal strategy in line with her clients' core business objectives.
 Rebecca has facilitated teams of lawyers in different firms to work together on complex cases.
 Rebecca's skills and experience enable her to try cases but she has the business sophistication to know when and how to drive the best settlement.
 Rebecca's clients include Bayer and DuPont, for whom she is a relationship manager.

-Rebecca's recent representations include the WeightSmart litigation for Bayer, where she led a team that defeated class certification at the district court for all but one state in which certification was sought (and where she obtained appellate review of the one certified state class).
-Click here for audio of Third Circuit argument.
+Rebecca's recent representations include the WeightSmart litigation for Bayer, where she led a team that defeated class certification at the district court for all but one state in which certification was sought, she obtained appellate review of the one certified state class, and argued before the Third Circuit.
 She also handled a commercial dispute for DuPont that resulted in a recovery for DuPont worth tens of millions of dollars.
 Rebecca has represented pharmaceutical companies in their most important mass torts, where she has played a variety of key roles including serving on trial teams for bellwether cases.

 Rebecca teaches and speaks on trial skills, high tech trial techniques, social media issues and electronic discovery; her views on the use of alternative fees in high-stakes litigation have been featured in the ABA journal.